jbrmaiden/trm-frontend-test/README.md

 Items will range from from varying skill levels.
 We ask that you comment your thoughts and decision making, so we get a good idea of how you think out solutions to the problems.

+Please do not spend more than 4 hours on this challenge.
+Tests are not required.
+We will be evaluating your ability to communicate your thoughts, implement pragmatic working solutions, and your attention to detail.

 You will be using the [Etherscan API](https://docs.etherscan.io/api-endpoints/accounts) to fetch Address Balances and Transactions.
 You may check the validity of your response and the proper way to display any data using their web application: https://etherscan.io/